Data-Driven Computational Science

 Both approaches yield valuable yet incomplete descriptions of the true state since, in general, the phenomenon is too complex to be perfectly captured by either strategy.

 We are a research group of applied mathematicians striving to develop a coherent mathematical and algorithmic framework that optimally combines the strengths of complex physics-based models with the (often vast) data sets which are now routinely available in many fields of engineering, science and technology.
-The main challenges that we face are:
+Our research activities include:

 Team Members